 Juliet learnt Italian during a three-year spell in Rome working as an abstractor and indexer at the Fisheries library of the Food and Agricultural Organization of the UN in Rome and as an EFL teacher.

-She then moved to Turin, Italy’s automotive capital and spent four years as an in-house translator to gain a solid grounding in automotive engineering and medical translation while also learning Spanish.
+She then moved to Turin, Italy’s automotive capital and spent four years as an in-house translator to gain a solid grounding in automotive and railway engineering as well as medical translation while learning Spanish as an extra working language.

 With the backing of a professional organisation and plenty of persistence, Juliet soon embarked on a successful freelance career in the UK.
-She made full use of the skills she had learned in Turin to work for a variety of Italian and Spanish automotive clients and agencies while also continuing to pursue her medical and pharmaceutical specialism, thus laying the foundations for a career that has now spanned 28 years.
+She made full use of the skills she had learned in Turin to work for a variety of Italian and Spanish automotive clients and agencies while also continuing to pursue her medical and pharmaceutical specialism, laying the foundations for a career that has now spanned more than 30 years.

 In the 1990s, Juliet began to respond to calls for tenders to work for EU Institutions and passed tough competitive tests in Italian and Spanish to qualify for work with the European Parliament.
-She has been awarded a variety of framework contracts with the Translation Centre for the Bodies of the EU and the European Commission and currently holds an FL-RAIL contract with the EU and FL-TECH1 contract with the EC.
+She has been awarded a variety of framework contracts with the Translation Centre for the Bodies of the EU and the European Commission and currently holds a RAIL16 contract with the Translation Centre for the Bodies of the European Union.

 Juliet also found time to take a part-time second BA degree in English literature and History of Ideas at Kingston University, graduating in 1996.

-In the interests of greater professional variety, Juliet spent 5 years as a part-time lecturer on the translation MA course at Surrey University and has recently completed a four-year stint as an external examiner on the translation MA at Westminster University.
+She spent five years as a part-time lecturer on the translation MA course at Surrey University and completed a four-year stint as an external examiner on the translation MA at Westminster University.

 This academic sideline indirectly led to Juliet offering paid internships to several students and the start of a mutually profitable and enjoyable relationship with less-experienced colleagues.

-Juliet is now a Fellow of the ITI and has co-ordinated its Italian Network on a voluntary basis for 20 years.
-She is a member of the Chartered Institute of Linguists (CIOL), a member of the Translators Association (TA) of the Society of Authors and a member of the Lazio branch of Associazione Italiana Traduttori e Interpreti (AITI).
+Juliet is now a Fellow of the ITI and co-ordinated its Italian Network on a voluntary basis for over 20 years.
+She is a member of the Chartered Institute of Linguists (CIOL) (she also has Chartered Linguist status), a member of the Translators Association (TA) of the Society of Authors and a member of the Lazio branch of Associazione Italiana Traduttori e Interpreti (AITI).